Make this easy and popular Indo-Chinese Hot and Sour Soup at home now. No need for Chinese takeout anymore!

 I do hope you try this delicious and healthy hot and sour soup recipe.

 It’s great as an appetizer or even as a main meal served with some sides such as spring rolls or fish crackers.
+You can even serve this as starter with this delicious Lemon Garlic Butter Salmon which is ready in under 30 minutes!

 More Indo Chinese Recipes